wbleonard/atlas_cluster_automation/images/zdraft.md

 Add a new function named **scaleClusterUpTrigger**.
 Here’s the function code.
 It’s very similar to before, except the body’s been changed to alter the provider settings:

+> **_NOTE:_**  This example represents a single-region topology.
+If you have multiple regions and/or asymetric clusters using read-only and/or analytics nodes, just check the [Modify One Cluster from One Project](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/v2/#tag/Clusters/operation/updateCluster) API documenation for the payload details.

 ```JavaScript
 exports = async function() {